alekskimeu/my-portfolio/data/posts/hello-world.md

 ---
 title: 'Hello World'
-excerpt: 'Hello World.
+excerpt: 'Hello World 👋!
 Welcome to this space.
 This is my first post here and I figured I might as well start off by reflecting a bit on my journey in the vast world of code so far.
 Here we go.'
 date: 'Mar 25 2022 11:10:39 GMT+0300'
 ---